dlehn/Skype-Utility-Project/README.md

 ## Advanced Options

-The Skype Utility Project stores its settings in the `%appdata%/Skype/` folder, in a text file named `sup.ini`.
+The Skype Utility Project stores its settings in the `%appdata%\Skype\` folder, in a text file named `sup.ini`.
 You can open this file in a text editor and manually change one or two settings not (yet) accessible via the application menu.

 These values are:
 - Section `[config]`